NellielProject/Nelliel/documentation/DEV-GUIDE.md

  - A necessary feature or function cannot be reasonably implemented.
  - Forward compatibility becomes impractical.

+When minimum requirements are changed, the Minor version number must be incremented.
+The version prior to the changes must also be copied into a legacy branch.

 ### PHP Support
 At present Nelliel has a target version of **PHP 7.0**.